faraazahmad/trains/README.md

     :type: :datetime
 ```

-Shows the models and their fields by parsing the db migrations
+Shows the models (in YAML format) and their fields by parsing the db migrations